 This article originally appeared in PharmaLeaders

 A wave of M&A deals is coming to the healthcare industry.
 According to consulting firm BDO, 44% of healthcare CFOs are expecting to drive an increase in partnerships across the healthcare ecosystem and 42% are predicting further consolidation.
 The pandemic accelerated digital and technological transformation while exposing ineffective and archaic elements of the healthcare system.
 While some institutions like pharma saw financial gains from COVID-19 treatments, other organizations experienced losses, such as health systems that could not adapt to telehealth.
-As we emerge on the other side, some companies will look to partnerships to address the needs of industry transformation and grow their business.
+As we emerge on the other side, some companies will look to partnerships or healthcare M&A deals to address the needs of industry transformation and grow their business.
 For others struck by financial hardship, they will need to reassess their core business strengths and divest any underperforming areas.

 But whether expanding or consolidating, proper handling of the brand will play an important role in the deal’s success.
 Investors will be cautious, seeking proven business models, reliable cash flows and established brands.
 Customers will be wary of any new entity, or brand, that does not clearly add value in a challenging climate.
 And employees, having survived a major economic contraction, and subsequent layoffs, will be tired of doing more with less and may be reluctant to support unproven new ventures.

 During a merger, acquisition or divestiture, healthcare companies should follow these five principles for creating a new brand that delivers greater clarity and utility for customers, investors and talent.

 Begin at the end